 If the instruction will occur at a geographic location separate from the college, and represents 50 percent or more of the program offering, then this will be reviewed as a substantive change related to an additional location

+The Council will make a final decision within 90 days of receipt of a materially complete request, unless the Council or its staff determine significant circumstances related to the substantive change require a review by the Council’s decision-making body within 180 days.

 9. Acquisition of any other institution or any program or location of another institution.